 Tails on the Trails participants will be emailed their Paws-Port, which lists the 8 walks as well as group dog walk schedule.

 Zionsville Nature Play Days

-Nature Play Days programs and participating organizations will be posted soon!
+Nature Play Days programs and participating organizations can be found HERE!

 Indiana Children and Nature Network (ICAN) is encouraging everyone across the state to participate in Nature Play Day events.
 The goal of Nature Play Days is to get kids outside and remind families that nature play is important and can happen close to home.